 • Establishing data governance practices

-Think of this as preparing the foundation before building a house.
+It's like preparing the foundation before building a house.
 Good data practices benefit your entire finance operation, even beyond AI applications.

 Step 2: Choose The Right Tools